Test what moves AI visibility

 A library of every change you’ve tested

-Every experiment — winners and losers — becomes part of your team's playbook.
-Reuse winning patterns across pages; retire tactics that didn't move the needle.
+Every experiment becomes part of your team’s playbook, winners and losers alike.
+Reuse winning patterns across pages; retire tactics that didn’t move the needle.

 You call the winner, not a black box

-AI visibility experimentation is the practice of running controlled tests — splitting your tracked topics into a test group and a control group, making a content change that affects only the test group, and comparing how visibility and citation metrics move between the two groups over time.
-Without a control group, any change you see could be noise — AI model updates, competitor launches, general topic volatility.
-With one, you see what would have happened anyway and isolate the effect of your change.
+AI visibility experimentation is the practice of running controlled tests: split your tracked topics into a test group and a control group, change only the test group, and compare how visibility and citation metrics move between the two over time.
+Without a control, any change could be noise from a model update, a competitor launch, or plain topic volatility.

-Most AI visibility tools stop at monitoring: they tell you where you stand, but not what to do about it.
-Siftly's experimentation feature adds the before/after structure that turns monitoring into a system for improvement.
+Most AI visibility tools stop at monitoring.
+They tell you where you rank, but not what to do about it.
+Experimentation adds the before/after structure that turns monitoring into a system for improvement.

-Why a control group matters: If your AI mention rate goes up 10% after you ship a change, that number means nothing on its own — maybe the whole category moved 10%.
-If your test group goes up 10% and your control group stays flat, the change did the work.
-Controls separate signal from noise.
+If your AI mention rate rises 10% after a change, that means nothing on its own.
+Maybe the whole category moved 10%.
+If your test group rises 10% and control stays flat, the change did the work.

 Cluster your topics